FINE & SNOWDEN

 “It is literally an animated sitcom based on a horribly normal British couple who elevate the mundane to sublime comedy.
 In a cultural landscape littered with gross-out shows like South Park Fine and Snowden have perfected a kinder gentler form of adult animation.
 Cartoon Capers: 115.

 They returned to Canada in 2004 and moved to Vancouver where they produced Ricky Sprocket Showbiz Boy, a television series.
 It began 8 September 2007 and ran to 4 May 2009.
-It was produced at Studio B Productions in Vancouver, Snowden, Fine and Bejuba Entertainment.
+It was produced at Studio B Productions in Vancouver, and Snowden, Fine and Bejuba Entertainment.

 Animal Behaviour,(2018) also released as Zoothérapie and produced by the National Film Board won the 2019 Canadian Screen Award for Best Animated Short Film.
 It was dedicated to the medical team at the Vancouver General Hospital which saved Snowden when she was diagnosed with a life threatening lung disease.